wang-jun-hao/tp/docs/DeveloperGuide.md

 The `Storage` component,
 * can save `UserPref` objects in json format and read it back.
 * can save the medi book data in json format and read it back.
+* can save the medical notes data in separate json file for each individual patient and read it back.
+* can rename or delete the medical note data.

 ### Common classes